wpfleger96/Life/README.md

 You may earn extra credit for each of the tasks listed below:

  1. (10 points extra credit) Use ANSI escape codes to make live cells appear bright green on the screen.
+If you choose to do this extra credit, you'll need to look up how to do it.
+It will not be discussed in class.

 ## Game of Life